iota-community/Community-Governance/README.md

 ### Using Github to create, discuss, approve and publish proposals

-We envision IOTA’s Community Governance Github repository to be utilized for proposal management.
+The involved community members envision IOTA’s Community Governance Github repository to be utilized for proposal management.
 This will serve as a staging area for proposals prior to their final submission to the community nodes and Firefly.

 Github is considered a trustworthy source and provides a very secure environment for proposals at this stage.